-How do you choose the best fly fishing waders in 2016?
-Hold that thought for a moment, and let’s look at why you need waders for fly fishing in the first place: A great pair of fishing waders will get you into the water next to the fish — to get right into their world.
+How do you choose the best fly fishing waders for 2019?
+Hold that thought for a moment, and let’s look at why you need waders for fly fishing in the first place: Great fishing waders will get you into the water next to the fish — to get right into their world.

-Of course, sometimes you need waders just so you can cast your fly to a fish, which makes waders an indispensable tool for fly fishing, especially for fly fishing beginners who don’t cast well yet.
+Of course, sometimes you need fishing waders just so you can cast your fly to a fish, which makes waders an indispensable tool for fly fishing, especially for fly fishing beginners who don’t cast well (yet).
 Some rivers are lined with brushy banks and the only way to cast is to wade out into the river.
 Some lakes have shallow bottoms and you need to wade out to get where the fish are.
 Some streams are just more fun when you scramble around in them or even just cross over to the far bank where fewer people go.

-Best Fly Fishing Waders 2016: Stockingfoot vs Bootfoot
+Best Fishing Waders: Stockingfoot vs Bootfoot

-There are two main types of fly fishing waders: stockingfoot or bootfoot waders.
+There are two main types of fishing waders: stockingfoot or bootfoot waders.
 Only get booted waders if you like the simplicity of stepping into a boot and you won’t be wading over rocky, unstable ground.
 Why?
 Booted waders tend to fit like rubber boots — sort of loose and without much ankle support.
-If you’re going to be walking over a bunch of slick rocks, you’ll want a wading boot with more ankle support.
+If you’re going to be walking over a bunch of slick rocks, you’ll want a real wading boot with more ankle support.

-Stockingfoot waders are also better because you can choose different boots during the lifetime of your waders or vice versa.
+Stockingfoot waders are often better because you can choose different boots during the lifetime of your waders or vice versa.
 Plus, when it’s August and the river is low and clear and the days are hot, you can wear your sturdy pair of wading boots without your stockingfoot waders and just wade around in a pair of shorts.
 Basically, you end up with a more versatile investment in your gear: stockingfoot waders + separate wading boots are the way to go.